 Our Resorts provide a variety of quality on-mountain and base village dining venues, ranging from top-rated fine dining restaurants to trailside express food service outlets.
-We normally operate approximately 310 dining venues at our Resorts, although there will be some restrictions or limitations for the upcoming 2020/2021 North American ski season as a result of the impacts of COVID-19 and to ensure the safety of our guests and employees.
-Food options in quick-service restaurants will be more limited this season, with just a handful of ready-to-go hot and cold options and no ability for any custom or special orders.
-We will be spacing tables in seating areas as well to allow for physical distancing while eating, and we will also be maintaining as much outdoor seating as we can.
+For the 2020/2021 ski season, we operated approximately 260 dining venues at our Resorts, which were impacted by restrictions and limitations as a result of the impacts of COVID-19 and to ensure the safety of our guests and employees, including limited food options at quick-service restaurants, spacing of tables in seating areas to allow for physical distancing, and maintaining as much outdoor seating as possible.